mayank8200/Deep-Learning-Face-Detection/README.md

 …but I’m willing to bet that you don’t know about the “hidden” deep learning-based face detector that has been part of OpenCV since OpenCV 3.3.

-In the remainder of today’s blog post I’ll discuss:
+# Topics Covered

 Where this “hidden” deep learning face detector lives in the OpenCV library How you can perform face detection in images using OpenCV and deep learning How you can perform face detection in video using OpenCV and deep learning As we’ll see, it’s easy to swap out Haar cascades for their more accurate deep learning face detector counterparts.

-When using OpenCV’s deep neural network module with Caffe models, you’ll need two sets of files:
+# When using OpenCV’s deep neural network module with Caffe models, you’ll need two sets of files:

 The .prototxt file(s) which define the model architecture (i.e., the layers themselves) The .caffemodel file which contains the weights for the actual layers